natecraddock/ziglua/readme.md

 }
 ```

-See [docs.md](https://github.com/natecraddock/ziglua/blob/main/docs.md) for documentation and detailed [examples](https://github.com/natecraddock/ziglua/blob/main/docs.md#examples) of using Ziglua.

 ## Contributing
 Please make suggestions, report bugs, and create pull requests.
 Anyone is welcome to contribute!

-I only use a subset of the Lua API through Ziglua, so if there are parts that aren't easy to use or understand, please fix it or let me know!
+I only use a subset of the Lua API through Ziglua, so if there are parts that aren't easy to use or understand, please fix it yourself or let me know!

 ## Acknowledgements
 Thanks to the following sources:

 * [zoltan](https://github.com/ranciere/zoltan) for insights into compiling Lua with Zig
 * [zig-autolua](https://github.com/daurnimator/zig-autolua) for help on writing an alloc function
 * [mach-glfw](https://github.com/hexops/mach-glfw) for inspiration on a clean `build.zig`

 And finally [Lua](https://lua.org).
-Thank you to the Lua team for creating and sharing such a great language!
+Thank you to the Lua team for creating such a great language!